-Amy Blakemore Department Head, Photography MFA, University of Texas; BS, BA, Drury College has been teaching photography at the Glassell School since 1985 and is the head of the photography department.
-She received a BS in psychology and a BA in art from Drury College (now Drury University) in Springfield, Missouri, and an MFA from the University of Texas at Austin.
-She was also a Core Program Artist in Residence at the Glassell School.
-Blakemore's photographs have been exhibited at the Whitney Museum of American Art 2006 Biennial, Day for Night.
+Amy Blakemore Department Head, Photography MFA, University of Texas; BS, BA, Drury College of Texas at Austin.
+She was also a Core Program Artist in Residence at the Glassell School, Blakemore's photographs have been exhibited at the Whitney Museum of American Art 2006 Biennial, Day for Night.
 Her twenty-year retrospective (2009) at the Museum of Fine Arts, Houston, traveled to the Seattle Art Museum and the Oklahoma City Museum of Art.
 Art League Houston honored Blakemore as the Texas Artist of the Year in 2015 and presented an accompanying exhibition of her work.
-Blakemore has exhibited with Inman Gallery in Houston for more than two decades. ablakemore@mfah.org
+Blakemore has exhibited with Inman Gallery in Houston for more than two decades, ablakemore@mfah.org